Skip to main content

 Retinopathy is the most noticeable adverse effect.
 At doses of 4–5 mg/kg/day, the risk of retinopathy with 10 years of therapy is < 2 per cent and increases to > 20 per cent if used > 20 years.

 Apart from the darkening of the skin, other adverse events are very rare.
-Cases of decrease in haemoglobin among those with genetic G6PD deficiency has been reported.
+Cases of a decrease in haemoglobin among those with genetic G6PD deficiency have been reported.

-QT prolongation is a risk factor for an irregular heartbeat which may lead to even death if not recognized early.
+QT prolongation is a risk factor for an irregular heartbeat, which may lead to death if not recognised early.

 QT prolongation has been observed in some people who are using HCQ to prevent or treat COVID-19.

 They were used along with other drugs or risk factors for QT prolongation.
-In SLE on the other hand, QT was significantly higher with high disease activity and HCQ and CHQ has found to be protective.
+In SLE, on the other hand, QT was significantly higher with high disease activity, and HCQ and CHQ are protective.

 Though in the long-term HCQ is one of the safest medicines, HCQ must not be used for prevention or treatment of COVID 19 without medical supervision.

-The evidence for the use of antimalarial for prevention and treatment of COVID-19 is equivocal, but for rheumatological diseases is robust.
+The evidence for the use of antimalarials for the prevention and treatment of COVID-19 is equivocal, but for rheumatological diseases is robust.
 Patients with rheumatological disorders taking HCQ should not suffer because of the shortage of it because of inadvertent use or hoarding for COVID 19.

 Every stakeholder should coordinate an aggressive response to ensure that antimalarial drug use is appropriate.
-One silver lining is, brief gaps of HCQ for 1 - 2 weeks should be less concerning in long-term use as the half-life is 40-50 days.
+One silver lining is that brief gaps of HCQ for 1 – 2 weeks should be less concerning in long-term use, as the half-life is 40-50 days.
 Longer treatment lapses increase the risk of disease exacerbation.